CSC207-UofT/course-project-newtapp/phase1/design_document.md

 It ensures that use cases do not depend on controllers directly but instead on the input boundary interface.
 Also, since the controllers handle the user's input, the user never directly utilizes the use cases.

-Once the use cases accept the request, it fetches the entity/ies from the database using a data access interface.
+Once the use cases accept the request, it fetches the entities from the database using a data access interface.
 The data access interface implemented by each repository associated with each entity is an explicit use of dependency inversion to maintain a clean architecture.

 Lastly, and not implemented yet, the output is returned through the controller and the